govCMS/consultation/README.md

 ## Status

-This module is roadmapped for the govcms distribution and being developed courtesy of acma.gov.au Drupal 8 project.
+This module is originally developed by Dept Communications DOCA) and is roadmapped for the D8 GovCMS distribution.
+Being updated courtesy of the Aust Communications Media Authority (ACMA).

 There are outstanding issues and TODOs  with it: